pzk3/personal-website-page/src/content/blog/blog_1/index.md

 ---
-title: "Astro Sphere: File Structure"
+title: "Example Blog Post"
-summary: "You'll find these directories and files in the project.
-What do they do?"
+summary: "An example?"
-date: "Mar 17 2024"
+date: "June 26 2025"
 draft: false
 tags:
-- Tutorial
+- Example
-- Astro
+- Blog
-- Astro Sphere
+- Text
 ---

 A one line summary of what each file and directory is for: